Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: The generalized Enneper surfaces

 Combining \eqref{eq-embed1} with \eqref{eq-embed2}, we find that $u_1\in\mathbb{R}$ satisfies

-Thus the determinant of this quadratic function of $u_1$ is non-negative, which contradicts $c<\frac{-1}{4}, \cos\theta\ne 0$.
+Thus the discriminant of this quadratic function of $u_1$ is non-negative.
+This is a contradiction with our assumption that $c<\frac{-1}{4}$ and $\cos\theta\ne 0$.
 This finishes our proof. \end{proof} \begin{remark} In general, embeddedness and transversal self-intersection are both open properties with respect to the parameter $s$.
 Thus it is interesting to know what will happen when $s$ tends to a real number for the generalized Enneper surfaces as in Proposition~\ref{prop-enneper}.
 One can verify that $\vec{x}$ intersect itself along a curve when $s$ is a non-zero real number, which is consistent with the open property just mentioned, because such an intersection pattern is not transversal. \end{remark}

 For \eqref{eq-enneper2} with other values of parameter $c,s$, in general it is hard to determine whether the corresponding Enneper surfaces are embedded or not.
 But in the special case of \eqref{eq-enneper1}, we have a clear conclusion.
 We may state this result for a class of similar examples as below: \begin{proposition} The simply connected Enneper-type surface $\vec{x}:\mathbb{C}\to \mathbb{R}^4_1$ with